barebox/barebox/Documentation/boards/stm32mp.rst

 The boot process of the STM32MP1 SoC is a two step process.
 The first stage boot loader (FSBL) is loaded by the ROM code into the built-in SYSRAM and executed.
-The FSBL sets up the SDRAM, install a secure monitor and then the second stage boot loader (SSBL) is loaded into DRAM.
+The FSBL sets up the SDRAM, installs a secure monitor and then the second stage boot loader (SSBL) is loaded into DRAM.

 When barebox is built, a ``barebox-stm32mp-generic-bl33.img`` is generated, which is